 Rape: forced sexual intercourse, including vaginal, anal, or oral penetration.
 Penetration may be by a body part or an object.
 Rape victims may be forced through threats or physical means.
-In about 8 out of 10 rapes, no weapon is used other than physical force.
+In about 8 out of 10 rapes, perpetrators don’t use any weapon other than physical force.
 Anyone may be a victim of rape: women, men or children, straight or gay.

-Acquaintance Rape: Acquaintance assault involves coercive sexual activities that occur against a person’s will by means of force, violence, duress, or fear of bodily injury.
+Acquaintance Rape: involves coercive sexual activities.
+These occur without a person’s consent or against a person’s will.
+Perpetrators can use force, violence, coercion, or fear of bodily injury.
 These sexual activities are imposed upon them by someone they know (a friend, date, acquaintance, etc.).

 Child Sexual Abuse: sexual contact by force, trickery, or bribery where there is an imbalance in age, size, power, or knowledge.

 Dating and domestic violence: any act, attempt, or threat of force by a family member or intimate partner against another family member.
-Dating and domestic violence occurs in all socio-economic, educational, racial, and age groups.
-The issues of power and control are at the heart of family violence.
+Dating and domestic violence occurs in all socioeconomic, educational, racial, and age groups.
+Issues of power and control are at the heart of family violence.
 The batterer uses acts of violence and a series of behaviors to gain power and control.

-Drug facilitated assault: when drugs or alcohol are used to compromise an individual’s ability to consent to sexual activity.
-In addition, drugs and alcohol are often used in order to minimize the resistance and memory of the victim of a sexual assault.
-Alcohol remains the most commonly used chemical in crimes of sexual assault, but there are also substances being used by perpetrators including: Rohypnol, GHB, GBL, etc.
+Drug facilitated assault: when drugs or alcohol compromise an individual’s ability to consent to sexual activity.
+Perpetrators use drugs and alcohol to minimize the victim’s ability to resist and their memories of the assault.
+Alcohol remains the most commonly used substance in sexual crimes.
+However, perpetrators us other substances, too, including: Rohypnol, GHB, GBL, etc.

 Incest: sexual contact between persons who are so closely related that their marriage is illegal (e.g., parents and children, uncles/aunts and nieces/nephews, etc.).
 This usually takes the form of an older family member sexually abusing a child or adolescent.
-Incest is considered by many experts to be a particularly damaging form of sexual abuse because it is perpetrated by individuals upon whom the victim trusts and depends.
-In addition, support can also be lacking and pressure to keep silent powerful as fear of the family breaking up can be overwhelming to other family members.
+Many experts consider incest to be a particularly damaging form of sexual abuse.
+This is because individuals whom the victim trusts and depends on are the perpetrators.
+In addition, there is often a lack of familial support.
+There is even sometimes pressure to keep silent from family members because they fear the family will disintegrate if the truth comes out.

-Male victims of sexual assault are an often forgotten population–unseen, neglected, and underserved
+Male Sexual Assault: male victims of sexual assault are an often forgotten population–unseen, neglected, and underserved

-Partner Rape is defined as sexual acts committed without a person’s consent and/or against a person’s will when the perpetrator is the individual’s current partner (married or not), previous partner, or co-habitator.
+Partner Rape: sexual acts committed without a person’s consent and/or against a person’s will when the perpetrator is the individual’s current partner or previous partner (married or not), or co-habitator.
+Many times, there is not any physical violence associated with sexual assault, but that doesn’t mean that it does not happen.
+Many survivors also experience battering or severe physical violence along with sexual violence.

 Sexual exploitation by a helping professional: sexual contact of any kind between a helping professional (doctor, therapist, teacher, priest, professor, police officer, lawyer, etc.) and a client/patient.

-Sexual harassment: unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in which submission to or rejection of such conduct explicitly or implicitly affects an individual’s work or school performance or creates an intimidating, hostile, or offensive work or school environment.
+Sexual harassment: unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+With harassment, submission to or rejection of such conduct explicitly or implicitly affects an individual’s work or school performance.
+It also creates an intimidating, hostile, or offensive work or school environment.

 - Quid pro quo- When a perpetrator makes conditions of employment contingent on the victim providing sexual favors.
 This type of harassment is less common.